Bellator95/gradient_boosting/.github/pull_request_template.md

 Why we need this PR?

 # How to get?
-`git clone --recursive -b feature/blabla git@github.com:aartiukh/sph.git`
+`git clone --recursive -b dev git@github.com:Bellator95/gradient_boosting.git`